JacoboLansac/audits/solo/temple/templeGold/temple-gold-report.md

 A security researcher holds no responsibility for the findings provided in this document.
 A security review is not an endorsement of the underlying business or product and can never be taken as a guarantee that the protocol is bug-free.
-This security review is focused solely on the security aspects of the javascript implementation of the contracts.
+This security review is focused solely on the security aspects of the solidity implementation of the contracts.
 Gas optimizations are not the main focus, but significant inefficiencies will also be reported.

 ## Risk classification